mitu247/mlblog/README.md

 Autoguidance gives more diverse and realistic outputs.
 Consider the following examples:

-- In the "Palace" class, CFG simplifies compositions into canonical templates, whereas autoguidance preserves rich, atypical details.
+- In the **Palace** class (see Fig. 2), CFG simplifies compositions into canonical templates, whereas autoguidance preserves rich, atypical details (<i>Guiding the results towards clearer realizations as the guidance weight increases</i>).
 - In complex scenes, autoguidance focuses on enhancing individual elements without sacrificing overall diversity.

+### Limitations

+A separate model for guiding, but the additional price is meager.
+For instance, using the EDM2-S/XS pair increases training time by only 3.6%, making it a good bargain.

 ## Personal Insights and Future Directions

-### My Interpretation
+### 🤔 My Thoughts

-Autoguidance represents a paradigm shift in generative modeling.
-The method uses a "bad version" of the model itself in an elegant solution to a long-standing issue of balancing quality and diversity.
-Besides being practical, this approach has something unusually philosophically intriguing to it—leveraging imperfection as a means to refinement.
+Autoguidance marks a significant change in the world of generative modeling.
+This technique cleverly employs a "lesser version" of the model to address the ongoing challenge of achieving a balance between quality and diversity.
+Not only is this method effective, but it also presents a fascinating philosophical angle—**using flaws as a pathway to improvement.**

 ### Possible Applications

-1. **Unconditional Generation:**
-   Autoguidance improves unconditional diffusion models, demonstrated by reducing FID from 11.67 to 3.86 in ImageNet experiments.

-2. **Creative Industries:**
-   Artists and designers might welcome more diversity and fidelity in generative tools.

-3. **Scientific Simulations:**
-   Applications like climate modeling or material design that require both accuracy and diversity could benefit from autoguidance-inspired techniques.
+1. **Image Generation:** Boosting the quality and variety of images produced for different uses, including artistic endeavors, marketing, and content creation.

+2. **Text-to-Image Synthesis:** Enhancing the correspondence between images and their textual descriptions, making it valuable for creative writing, storytelling, and visual content development.

+3. **Video Generation:** Applying autoguidance techniques to video creation, enabling the production of high-quality videos from random noise or lower-quality sources.

+4. **Societal Impact:** Generative modeling opens exciting creative possibilities, producing lifelike images and videos.
+Yet, its potential for misuse, like spreading disinformation or reinforcing biases, calls for thoughtful and responsible innovation.

 ### Future Research